Plan the trip of a lifetime with these amazing things to do in Mount Cook National Park.

 We highly recommend taking to the water on this glacier lake – peaceful, serene and stunning – it’s an experience like no other.

-So you know: Due to weather conditions, tours operators only operate during the warmer seasons – from September to May.
+So you know: Due to weather conditions, tour operators only operate during the warmer seasons – from September to May.

 4. Jump Onboard a Boat on Tasman Lake

-If you’re keen to seen the Tasman Lake up close but would prefer not to kayak, there is also a boat option available.
+If you’re keen to see the Tasman Lake up close but would prefer not to kayak, there is also a boat option available.